hengage/Linux-Cloud-Computing-Lab/Week 1/LAB 1/solution/solution.md

 6. lastly, i updated packages and installed the web server: `sudo apt-get -y update` and `sudo apt-get -y install nginx`

-Look in the 'screenshots' folder for photos of some of the steps i took and the final web server.
+Look in the 'solution_screenshots' folder for photos of some of the steps i took and the final web server.